SteeltoeOSS/Documentation/api/v3/configuration/cloud-foundry-provider.md

 ```

-When developing a .NET Core application, you can do the same thing by using the `AddCloudFoundry()` extension method for either the `IWebHostBuilder` or Generic `IHostBuilder`.
+When developing a .NET Core application, you can do the same thing by using the `AddCloudFoundryConfiguration()` extension method for either the `IWebHostBuilder` or Generic `IHostBuilder`.
 The following example shows how to do so:

 ```csharp
 public class Program